bast/paragliding-aerodynamics/slides.md

 - pushing speed bar increases speed (increases lit) but also reduces AOA (reduces lift)
 - modern gliders and higher performance gliders compensate the two better
-- high performance gliders are faster; applying speed bar leads to less sink
+- high performance gliders are faster and less sinky at higher speed
 - there has been a lot of progress in the last 10 years

 ---